 The Jewish Community Foundation of Greater Kansas City (JCF) has been named Nonprofit Connect’s 2019 Philanthropy Award Honoree for Excellence in Impact.
 The award honors those high-performing nonprofits whose programs and services set a high standard of quality, create meaningful social change, and embody the spirit of giving in Kansas City.
-The Foundation will be honored at the 2019 Philanthropy Awards Luncheon, Kansas City’s oldest and largest celebration of giving, on May 1, 2019.
-More than 1,000 members of the non-profit and for-profit communities attend the luncheon each year.
+The Foundation was honored at the 2019 Philanthropy Awards Luncheon, Kansas City’s oldest and largest celebration of giving, on May 1.
+More than 1,000 members of the non-profit and for-profit communities attended the luncheon.

-During the past 34 years, Nonprofit Connect has recognized a prestigious group of individual and business philanthropists, community volunteers, nonprofit professionals, and nonprofit organizations that are changing lives in Kansas City.
-Though several Jewish philanthropists have been recognized, this is the first time that a Jewish nonprofit organization will receive the honor.
+During the past 35 years, Nonprofit Connect has recognized a prestigious group of individual and business philanthropists, community volunteers, nonprofit professionals, and nonprofit organizations that are changing lives in Kansas City.
+Though several Jewish philanthropists have been recognized, this is the first time that a Jewish nonprofit organization has received the honor.

 “The hard work of the Foundation’s professional and creative staff, farsighted Board, and generous donors has given us this unique opportunity,” says Alice Jacks Achtenberg, President of the JCF Board of Trustees.
 “We are honored to be recognized for our innovative programming which has had impressive and far-reaching impact.”